dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 We are at a point where it's not just about being right - it's about being right, right now.
 {{% /blockquote %}}

-In computer vision especially, having real-time inference is crucial and will determine whether the model gets deployed or not.
+With many high-stakes applications, having real-time inference is crucial and will determine whether the model gets deployed or not.
 In many cases, you can pick one or the other:
-- A fast model with poor accuracy
+- A fast model with low accuracy
 - A slow model with high accuracy

 But can we have the best of both worlds?
 I.e. a fast and accurate model?